-One of the most common health conditions I encounter in my profession is thyroid disease.
-In fact, the American Thyroid Association estimates that over twelve percent of the U.S. population will develop a thyroid condition in their lifetime with over 60% of those affected not knowing they have a problem to begin with (1).
-Women, you need to be particularly careful as you are ten times more likely to develop a thyroid problem when compared to your male counterparts.
-What’s even worse is that up to ten percent of women develop problems after pregnancy (2).
-It is essential to understand what the thyroid is and how it impacts your body.
+As it turns out, thyroid disease is a common health condition.
+In fact, the American Thyroid Association estimates that over 12% of the United States population will develop a thyroid condition in their lifetime with over 60% of those affected not knowing they have a problem to begin with.
+Women need to be particularly careful as they are 10 times more likely to develop a thyroid problem when compared to men.
+What’s even worse is that up to 10% of women develop problems after pregnancy.
+For these reasons and more, it is essential to understand what the thyroid is and how it impacts your body.
 The consequences of an ill-managed dysfunctional thyroid can be detrimental to both your health and quality of life.

 WHAT IS THE THYROID?

 The thyroid is a butterfly-shaped endocrine gland located in the lower front portion of the neck which holds the primary role of manufacturing thyroid hormones.
-These thyroid hormones are secreted into the blood and carried to almost every cell in the body where they affect metabolism and orchestrate a multitude of critical functions (1).
-Thyroid hormones help regulate your temperature, and it also keeps the brain, heart, gut, muscles, and other organs working like a well-oiled machine.
-With the thyroid having its fingers in almost every aspect of your body, your entire body feels the consequences when it is off!
+These thyroid hormones are secreted into the blood and carried to almost every cell in the body where they affect metabolism and orchestrate a multitude of critical functions.
+Thyroid hormones help regulate your temperature, and they also keep your brain, heart, gut, muscles, and other organs working like well-oiled machines.
+With the thyroid having its fingers in almost every aspect of your body, essentially your entire being feels the consequences when it is off!

 TRUST YOUR GUT!

-HOW DO I KNOW IF I HAVE A THYROID CONDITION?
+HOW DO YOU KNOW IF YOU HAVE A THYROID CONDITION?

 Multiple thyroid problems can manifest with the most common being autoimmune in nature.
-For those of you who are not familiar with what autoimmunity is, autoimmunity occurs when the immune system (which is designed to protect your body against foreign invaders like bacteria, fungus, viruses, and parasites) inappropriately decides that the body’s own cells are the enemy and proceeds to attack various organs.
-When this happens in the joints it is called Rheumatoid Arthritis when it happens to the nerve cells in the brain and spinal cord it is called Multiple Sclerosis or MS, and when it occurs in the thyroid, it is called Hashimoto’s or Graves’ Disease.
-Currently, there are over 80 autoimmune conditions that have been identified, and this number continues to rise (3).
+For those of you who are not familiar with what autoimmunity is, it occurs when the immune system (which is designed to protect your body against foreign invaders like bacteria, fungus, viruses, and parasites) inappropriately decides that the body’s own cells are the enemy and proceeds to attack various organs.
+When this happens in the joints it is called rheumatoid arthritis (RA).
+When it happens to the nerve cells in the brain and spinal cord it is called multiple sclerosis (MS).
+When it occurs in the thyroid, it is called Hashimoto’s or Graves’ disease.
+Currently, there are over 80 autoimmune conditions that have been identified, and this number continues to rise.
 Hashimoto’s is the most common autoimmune thyroid condition and typically results in hypothyroidism (too little thyroid hormone).
-Hashimoto’s can be diagnosed by testing blood for one of two different antibodies, Thyroid Peroxidase (TPO) Antibodies and Thyroglobulin (TG) Antibodies.
-Graves’ Disease is less common and typically results in hyperthyroidism (too much thyroid hormone).
-A blood test that can be helpful for identifying Graves’ Disease is the TSH Receptor Antibodies (TRAb) test.
+This disease can be diagnosed by testing blood for one of two different antibodies, thyroid peroxidase antibodies (TPO) and thyroglobulin antibodies (TG).
+Graves’ disease is less common and typically results in hyperthyroidism (too much thyroid hormone).
+A blood test that can be helpful for identifying Graves’ disease is the TSH Receptor Antibodies (TRAb) test.

 COMMON SYMPTOMS OF HYPOTHYROID (TOO LITTLE THYROID HORMONE):